-Georgia Institute of Technology is a public, state school in the city of Atlanta, Georgia.
-Georgia Tech was founded in 1885 and enrolls around 43,844 students per year year, including 17,447 undergrads.
-Georgia Tech ensures housing for up to 10,173 students.
-Most students live in off campus housing, and 75% of students spend their weekends on campus.
+Georgia Institute of Technology is a public, state institution in the city of Atlanta, Georgia.
+Georgia Tech was founded in 1885.
+The college enrolls around 43,844 students a year, including 17,447 undergraduates.

 |Overall Acceptance Rate||21%|